matrix-org/synapse/docs/workers.md

 #### Updating the User Directory

-You can designate one worker to update the user directory.
+You can designate one generic worker to update the user directory.

 Specify its name in the shared configuration as follows: